alinous-core/codable-cash/README.md

 ## Consensus

-Codablecash has two blockchains, which are Flash Consensus Chain and Main Data Chain.
+Codablecash has two blockchains, which are "Flash Consensus Chain" and "Main Data Chain".

-The Flash Consensus Chain is used to fix order of transactions, and after that, transactions are validated, added into Main Data Chain.
+The "Flash Consensus Chain" is used to fix order of transactions, and after that, transactions are validated, added into "Main Data Chain".

 ### Instant Settlement

 It makes rapid settlement possible, for 4 to 5 seconds.
+After a transaction is broadcasted, following process is executed.

+1. Settlement
+2. Register into Ledger

+When the transaction is imported into the "Flash Consensus Chain", it is sure that the transaction will be validated.
+Therefore by checking it, users can check the transaction is settled on very early timing.

+After the transaction is registered into "Main Data Chain", received coin becomes spendable.

 ### Sharding for Scalability

+In order to execute transactions processing parallelly, multiple chains can work simultaneously.
+The "Main Data Chain" absorbs difference of transaction numbers of each shard, and makes maintenance(Soft fork for update) easy.

 ## Smart Contract